TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 * Normally this works well because we will make fewer mistakes by acting according to social evidence.
 The heuristic that the way most people do it is right is indeed right.

 * *The trick, therefore, is to convince even a small sizable proportion of the group*.
 Then this conviction will spread to the rest of the group.
+* *Apply slight social pressure* to get others to conform with how the rest of the group behaved.

 ## Liking
 * *We prefer to say yes to the requests of someone we know and like*.